tungkusanFu/backpacking/SoftwareUpdate.txt

-Add line counting and circular heatmaps in Ultralytics Solutions (#7113)
+Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)